Seamonsters-2605/Seamonsters-2605.github.io/docs/seamonsters-generators/index.md

 >     yield
 > ```

 This is more intuitive than the Command example.
-Instead of building a group object and adding commands to it at the start of autonomous, you're just running each of them in order, with a function that seems to stay running throughout the autonomous period.
+Instead of building a group object and adding commands to it at the start of autonomous, you're just calling each of them in order, with a function that seems to stay running throughout the autonomous period.
 You can even insert extra code in between.
 This is something that is very simple with generators but would require you to build entire new Command subclasses:

 ```python
 def generator_sequence():